 - Solder the tabs and connect to PCM wires as described below

-For the new battery pack, we need to solder a positive and negative side to each other.
+For the new battery pack, we need to solder the positive and negative sides to each other.
 Trim the taps a little so they can overlap each other when the batteries are taped together.
 Then apply some tin to each tap where they make contact.
 Place the 2 together and apply some heat to it to solder the two taps.

 When the battery pack is done, al is left the reassemble the Lumea.
 First, reconnect the black and white PCM wire, then the red wire, and last the black one.
 You might see a small spark when connecting the last wire, this is caused by the capacitor that will recharge.

-Reassemble the cover, starting at 4 and work you way up to number 1.
+Reassemble the cover, starting at 4, and work your way up to number 1.

-Disclaimer: The information in the post is provided as is.
+Disclaimer: The information in the post is provided as-is.
 Use it at your own risk.
-I assumes no responsibility for any loss of life, property, equipment, bodily injury, money, time or other incurred directly or indirectly by using information on this website.
+I assume no responsibility for any loss of life, property, equipment, bodily injury, money, time or other incurred directly or indirectly by using information on this website.